 As a first step, you should normally raise concerns with your immediate manager or if the concern relates to your line manager, you should approach their line manager.
 This depends, however, on the seriousness and sensitivity of the issues and who is involved.
-For example, if you believe that your immediate manager or their line manager is involved, you should approach the Principal or CEO if it involves the Principal.
+For example, if you believe that your immediate manager or their line manager is involved, you should approach the Head of Academy or CEO if it involves the Head of Academy.
 You can by-pass the direct management line and the Trust if you feel the overall management and Trust are engaged in an improper course of action.
 In this case refer to section 7 below.